RDA Yorke and Mid North Region

-Within RDA Yorke and Mid North Region, there is a lower proportion of local workers using public transport to get to work than South Australia.
+Within RDA Yorke and Mid North Region, there is a lower proportion of local All industries workers using public transport to get to work than the South Australia workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for RDA Yorke and Mid North Region is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.